jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### Nginx

-Nginx is a relative new comer in the server arena.
-Started in the mid 2000s this product came our of a Russian company who found their unique webserving needs couldn't be met by Apache.
-They set about to create a new webserver that had a different process handling HTTP connections.
-They also created Nginx to be able to handle traffic as a reverse proxy by default.
-This was done because the landscape of the *web* had changed from the time when Apache was created to the mid to late part of the 2000s.
+Started in 2004 by Igor Sysoev, this product came out of a Russian company who found their unique webserving needs couldn't be met by Apache.
+It is licensed under the [2 Clause BSD license](https://en.wikipedia.org/wiki/Simplified_BSD_License "2 Clause BSD").
+Apache had a memory model that was created when serving webpages in the the mid-1990s, and the nature of the web, including serving more dynamically generated pages, and information from multiple streams pushed Apache to the edge of its capability.
+Nginx was developed to overcome these limitiations and solve the [C10K problem](https://en.wikipedia.org/wiki/C10k_problem "C10K").
+Nginx has the ability to do load-balancing and reverse-proxying natively.
+Nginx achieves its speed increase by sacrificing the flexibility that Apache has.

-Nginx still has modules??
-And you can add capacities for languages such as PHP or something called Fast-CGI (node JS)  as well as enable SSL

-Show examples

-Get Nginx license

 #### Nginx on RedHat